 All personal computers manufactured by Lenovo contain a non-rechargeable coin cell battery to provide power to the system clock.
-In addition, many mobile products, such as notebook computers, utilize a rechargeable battery pack to provide system power when in portable mode.
+In addition many mobile products such as ThinkPad notebook PCs utilize a rechargeable battery pack to provide system power when in portable mode.
 Batteries supplied by Lenovo for use with your product have been tested for compatibility and should only be replaced with approved parts.